-This contribution described our ARPF approach for incorporating contextual factors crucial for AR tasks into industry 4.0 production processes.
-The presented framework incorporates components for integrating such factors when modeling the processes and utilizes live data from different sources while executing them.
-That way, contextually supported process enactment becomes possible, providing improved task assignment capabilities and better support for the AR activities.
+This contribution described our ARPF approach for incorporating contextual factors crucial for AR tasks into Industry 4.0 production processes.
+The presented framework incorporates components to simplify the integration of such factors when modeling the processes and utilizes live data from different sources while executing them.
+This enables context-aware process enactment, which can improve process quality capabilities such as optimal task resource assignments, improved cost efficiency, and better support for AR user activities.
 Furthermore, by providing bi-directional communication interfaces between the process and the AR task, the latter can be seamlessly integrated into the process.

 We further implemented a prototype integrating our approach with two prevalent BPMS.
 The prototype shows that the integration with real BPMS is feasible and achievable with little effort.
 Further, we conducted an evaluation executing a comprehensive simulation scenario with our prototype.
 Our findings suggest that our approach can lead to various improvements for Industry 4.0 processes with AR tasks.
 Task assignments can be improved by incorporating contextual factors.
 Further, AR task execution can be better supported with matching contextual information.
+The empirical part of our evaluation focused on AR tasks and showed slower execution times but better accuracy and lower error rates with AR support.
+However, this evaluation also suggests potential because the users were not used to AR devices.
+We thus expect faster execution times to be observed in daily usage.
 Thus, the overall process execution can be improved, resulting in better resource usage and cost savings.
-Moreover, other factors, like worker safety can also be taken into account and be seamlessly integrated into the processes.
+Moreover, other factors, such as worker safety can also be taken into account and be seamlessly integrated into the processes.